shoesCodeFor/100-days-of-code/log.md

 ## 100 Days of Code: Round 2
+### Day 3: June 15th
+**Today's Progress**

+**Thoughts**

+### Day 3: June 15th
+**Today's Progress**  Minimal progress today.
+I worked a little bit on my Angular 4 Sales App.
+45 Mins on QBOtoWoo.

+**Thoughts:**  Going to have to make a lot of progress to hit my deadline tomorrow.
+As I am writing down my thought for the 70th time I realize I should make a php post for this log file to make it easier :)

+### Day 2: June 14th
+**Today's Progress:**  Got Composer to build the WooWrapper properly.
+Now I am grabbing what attributes that I think I will need for an inventory sync(Price, Quantity on Hand, Backorder, SKU, ID).

+**Thoughts:** Yesterday was frustrating.
+Today was much better.
+I got a lot of my components for the WooCommerce working.
+I would like to have this done by Friday.(2 more days).
+I was also thinking that I can keep the WooCommerce module separate for using it to model data for some other front-end like Angular or React.

+https:/github.com/shoesCodeFor/QBOtoWoo/

 ### Day 1: June 13th
 **Today's Progress:**  Started a new utility project.
 QBOtoWoo is a tool I would like to create to help people sync their WooCommerce product inventory with Quickbooks Online.
 Not very much progress today.
 Had issues getting Composer to install on my dev environment.
 I spent more time reading Composer docs than anything else today.